Alejandro Malaspina: Expedition of 1789–1794

-In September 1788, Alessandro Malaspina and José de Bustamante y Guerra approached the Spanish government.
+In September 1788, Malaspina and José de Bustamante y Guerra approached the Spanish government.
 The explorers proposed a scientific-political expedition that would visit nearly all the Spanish possessions in America and Asia.
 The Spanish king, Charles III, a promoter of science in the Spanish Empire, approved.

 Two corvettes were built under Malaspina's direction specifically for the expedition: Descubierta and Atrevida (meaning "Discovery" and "Daring" or "Bold").
 Malaspina commanded Descubierta and Bustamante Atrevida.
 The names were chosen by Malaspina to honor James Cook's Discovery and Resolution.
 The two corvettes were constructed by the shipbuilder Tómas Muñoz at the La Carraca shipyard.
 They were both 306 tons burden and 36 metres long, with a normal load displacement of 4.2 metres.
 They were launched together on April 8, 1789.

 The expedition was under the "dual command" of Malaspina and Bustamante.
 Although in time the expedition became known as the Malaspina's, Bustamante was never considered subordinate.
 Malaspina insisted on their equality, yet Bustamante early acknowledged Malaspina as the "chief of the expedition."

 The expedition sailed from Cádiz on July 30, 1789.
 The bohemian naturalist Thaddäus Haenke missed the boat, but joined in 1790 in Santiago de Chile after crossing South America by land from Montevideo.

 The expedition had explicitly scientific goals, as had the recent voyages of James Cook and Jean-François de Galaup, comte de La Pérouse.
 Some of the leading scientists of the day accompanied Malaspina.
 The scientific data collected during the expedition surpassed that of Cook, but due to changed political circumstances in Spain Malaspina was jailed upon return and the reports and collections locked up and banned from publication.
 The expedition and its findings remained obscure and nearly unstudied by historians until the late 20th century.

 Malaspina stopped at Montevideo and Buenos Aires, investigating the political situation of the Viceroyalty of the Río de la Plata.
 After rounding Cape Horn, the expedition stopped at Talcahuano, the port of Concepción in present-day Chile, and again at Valparaíso, the port of Santiago.
 Continuing north, Bustamante mapped the coast while Malaspina sailed to the Juan Fernández Islands in order to resolve conflicting data on their location.
 The two captains reunited at Callao, the port of Lima.
 There investigations were made into the political situation of the Viceroyalty of Peru.
 The expedition then continued north, mapping the coast, to Acapulco, Mexico.
 A team of officers was sent to Mexico City to investigate the archives and political situation of the Viceroyalty of New Spain.